Portugal

 Apply Citizenship 5 years

-The Gold Card is set at a $5 million price point, significantly higher than the EB-5 program’s investment thresholds, which start from $800,000.
+These price points position the Trump Gold and Platinum Cards significantly higher than the EB-5 program’s investment thresholds, which start from $800,000.
 This premium pricing positions the Gold Card as an exclusive offering for the global elite seeking U.S. residency.

 The introduction of the Trump Gold Card Visa comes at a pivotal time, as the U.S. seeks new ways to stimulate economic growth and reduce national debt.
 President Trump has indicated that selling one million Gold Cards could generate $5 trillion, providing a significant boost to the economy.
 While many U.S. nationals explore second residencies abroad, America remains a powerhouse of opportunity for global investors.
 With new tariffs and economic policies creating openings across multiple sectors, early movers could benefit from a first-mover advantage.
 For international businesses, establishing a U.S. presence could offer a strategic pathway to bypass tariffs, remain competitive, and secure U.S. residency under the Gold Card program.